 Africa is not a place ravaged by hunger and poverty but rather a continent of immense diversity.
 Some of the world’s richest and internationally recognized people come from and began their success story in Africa.
 The issue of underdevelopment and an economically nonprogressive African continent solely rests on the decision of the lawmakers and leaders of these countries.
 Every nation in the world is endowed with natural resources, and being able to harness these resources for the betterment of a country depends on the ability and capability of a good government administration.

 It is a fact that the biggest challenge facing most African countries is bad leadership.
 This can be seen in the magnitude of negligence towards affairs circumferencing the growth and economic stability of most African countries.

-Leadership entails understanding the requirements and duty a position as a leader entails, understanding the plight of those being led, and creating measures to address and proffer solutions to the problems facing the people.
+Leadership entails understanding the requirements and duties a position as a leader entails, understanding the plight of those being led, and creating measures to address and proffer solutions to the problems facing the people.
 The inability of a leader to adequately perform these duties depicts incompetence.

 Some challenges facing the African continent.

 Africa is a continent with the largest mineral resources in the world.
 Yet some of these minerals are managed by foreign companies.
-The local companies are most times not patronized, and end up diverting the resources into the hands of foreign companies who mine, refine and sell these refined products back to the source country.
+The local companies are most times not patronized and end up diverting the resources into the hands of foreign companies who mine, refine and sell these refined products back to the source country.

-Africans living in foreign countries, who have successfully acquired great achievements in these societies, in fields like sports, science or technology, usually end up not extending these good fortunes to their country of origin.
+Africans living in foreign countries, who have successfully acquired great achievements in these societies, in fields like sports, science, or technology, usually end up not extending these good fortunes to their country of origin.